evank800/EKG/README.md

 An overshoot in voltages were observed in different parts of the circuit.
 I was not able determine whether this was due to the inherent instability of the circuit, or due to the false handling of PLI(power line interference).

 <h3>Power line intereference</h3>
-In regard to PLI, one possible solution would be to add a RLD(right leg drive) circuit, thus cancelling out the effects of the power line by feeding the body destructive voltage.
+In regard to PLI, one possible solution would be to add a RLD(right leg drive) circuit, thus cancelling out the effects of the power line by feeding the body with destructive voltage.

+<h3>Putting the electrodes on the right spot</h3>

+<h2>Conclusion</h2>
+This circuit has been proven thus far unable to perform practical functions of an ekg and it which should be further developed with various mitigations to the obstacles mentioned above.